ravachol/kew/README.md

 ## Features

- * Search a music library with partial titles
+ * Search a music library with partial titles.
  * Creates a playlist based on a matched directory.
  * Display album covers as ASCII art or as a normal image.
  * Control the player with previous, next and pause.